H1ld/cat-rest-api/README.md

 ## Usage

-You can use the API with cURL requests using the templates in the curl-requests.txt
+You can use the API with cURL requests using the templates in the `curl-templates.txt` Or test it out using `curl-example.txt`

 [Nest.js]: https://img.shields.io/badge/nestjs-E0234E?style=for-the-badge&logo=nestjs&logoColor=white